Sport Integrity Commission: Speak Out campaign

 The "Speak Out" campaign is a flagship initiative designed to encourage individuals involved in sports to report doping-related or unethical behaviour in a safe and confidential manner.
 Recognising that even small pieces of information may be important, the campaign offers multiple avenues for making reports—via a confidential 0800 hotline, a secure email address, or an anonymous online form.
 These reports can concern past, present, or anticipated future misconduct involving athletes, coaches, medical staff, or other support personnel.

 The campaign plays a vital role in fostering an environment where clean athletes are protected and potential breaches of conduct are addressed systematically.
-The Commission has reiterated that all information, regardless of its perceived significance, is taken seriously and may contribute to larger investigations.
+The commission has reiterated that all information, regardless of its perceived significance, is taken seriously and may contribute to larger investigations.

 Global DRO – drug/medication Check

 The Commission provides access to the Global Drug Reference Online (Global DRO), a tool that enables athletes and their support personnel to check the prohibited status of medications under the World Anti-Doping Agency (WADA) guidelines.
 By selecting New Zealand as the jurisdiction on the Global DRO website, users can verify the compliance status of both prescription and over-the-counter medications specific to the country.

-The tool is widely used by athletes, team doctors, and pharmacists and forms a key component of the Commission’s outreach and education efforts.
+The tool is widely used by athletes, team doctors, and pharmacists and forms a key component of the commission's outreach and education efforts.
 It is also integrated into athlete workshops and online learning modules distributed to national sporting bodies.

 Integrity code development

 In 2023, the Commission initiated the development of New Zealand's first national "Code of Integrity for Sport and Recreation."
 The goal of the code is to set consistent expectations and standards of behaviour across all levels of sport, including community and high-performance environments.
 A nationwide consultation process was held between June and August 2023, during which more than 2,000 responses were received.

 Feedback from the consultation revealed that stakeholders wanted the code to be inclusive, accessible, and adaptable to the wide range of organisations and individuals participating in sport and recreation.
 Key themes included addressing bullying, harassment, discrimination, and safeguarding vulnerable groups.
-The final version of the Code is expected to be published in 2025.
+The final version of the Code was published in 2025.

 Educational programs and digital resources

-The Commission also oversees a range of educational initiatives aimed at athletes, support staff, schools, and sporting bodies.
+The commission also oversees a range of educational initiatives aimed at athletes, support staff, schools, and sporting bodies.
 These include e-learning modules, in-person training sessions, and downloadable toolkits that cover topics such as anti-doping awareness, ethical coaching practices, athlete wellbeing, and youth sport safety.

 One notable effort is the anti-doping education program targeting youth and emerging athletes.
 The program uses interactive videos and real-life case studies to help athletes understand their rights and responsibilities under the WADA Code.

-To improve accessibility, the Commission has launched digital platforms that centralise integrity information, including anti-doping policies, complaint processes, and whistleblower protections.
+To improve accessibility, the commission has launched digital platforms that centralise integrity information, including anti-doping policies, complaint processes, and whistleblower protections.
 These platforms aim to ensure that resources are available to all stakeholders, regardless of geographic location or sporting level.